 After swimming in the sea, you should take a shower.
 Salt water not only dries out your skin and hair, it leaves a sticky residue behind (gross).
 After each swim, I took my hair down so it was loose.
 I stood under the shower nearby and let the fresh water wash all over my hair.
 I didn’t shampoo it or anything.
 After a few minutes, I went back to my seat and brushed it until it was lug-free.

-Taking about a pea-sized amount (I have long hair), I warmed it up in my hands.
+Taking about a pea-sized amount of coconut oil (I have long hair), I warmed it up in my hands.
 I then ran my fingers through the top and ends of my hair – being careful to avoid the roots as it can make roots greasy.

 Once done, I scooped it up and put it in a french plait down my back.
 I like the French plait because it keeps hair in but it isn’t tight on my head, like a ponytail.
 When I undid it later in the day, it gave me lovely wavy hair.